COSC3020/reverse-insertion-sort-howardthegr8one-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+## My Time Complexity of Insertion Sort

+The best-case time complexity is $\Theta(n)$ because the best-case is a sorted array where the inner loop will never run, thus only the outer loop runs, and it runs $n$ times.

+The worst-case time complexity is $\Theta(n^2)$ because the worst-case is an array in reverse sorted order, which would require both loops to run the maximum number of times they can.

+This means that an average case would be any array that isn't sorted in ascending, or descending order.
+Although in this situation the inner loop would definitely run fewer times than it does in the worst-case scenario, it would still give us a runtime complexity of $\Theta(n^2)$.